BEConnected: iPad’s for all at Belmont College

 Q. What happens if my issued iPad gets broken?

-A. There is a $50.00 fee.
-Accidental repairs covered under the User Agreement.
-If available a loaner iPad will be issued during the time it takes to repair the iPad.
+A. You are responsible for the full repair cost.
 If an iPad is found not to be repairable the iPad will be replaced at the current device replacement cost.